hima111997/Plip_parser/README.md

 3- Salt bridges

-until now.
+and was found to work well with them.

+Other interactions produced from PLIP was not tried.

-If you have other interactions in your result file and the program could not detect them, raise a new issue.
+If you have other interactions in your result file and the program could not detect them, raise a new issue and provide the txt file producedfrom PLIP containing the interactions, please.

 # Steps: